libapps/libapps-mirror/ssh_client/README.md

   * [pylint]: Helper tool for linting various Python code.
   * [ssh_client.py]: Utility library for Python build code.
 * [build.sh]: The main compile script.
-Takes care of downloading & compiling NaCl, webports, OpenSSH, and any other software.
+Takes care of downloading & compiling NaCl, OpenSSH, and any other software.
 Run it and forget!
 * `output/`: All download & compiled objects are saved here.
   * `bin/`: Various helper tools used at build time.
   * `build/`: All subprojects get an individual build directory.